comrade-coop/apocryph/README.md

 pseudo-random number generation; avoid floating point types or use them with extra caution; avoid random language features (dictionary iterators, uninitialized memory and etc)*.

+#### State

+Apocryph agents can be viewed as state machine - receive messages, update their state and output new messages (in the form of commands).
+The internal state of the agent is opaque object for the network and its structure is known only to its agent owner.

 #### Reminders

 Reminded command allows agents to be activated when a specific deadline (point of time)